'Prince Was Not Scared Of Nobody': Childhood Friends Remember 'The Purple One'

 The downside to being quiet and one of the shorter kids was Prince was sometimes the subject of bullying, both men said.
 At the same time, Prince wasn’t going to back down.

 “Prince was not scared of nobody.
-He would fight you,” Jackson said.
+He would fight you [laughs]!”
+Jackson said.

 Kitchen added that all of their friends made sure nobody picked on Prince.